Young Patient Uses Humor to Relieve Pain

 Seeing him joke around, it’s easy to forget Daniel, now 21, has spent his life in pain.
 Born with a rare congenital disorder called Klippel-Trenaunay (KT) that causes his skull to grow too rapidly, he suffers from debilitating headaches, muscle weakness and other challenges that keep him mostly confined to a wheelchair.

-“I always have what someone on a normal basis would think of as a shadow of a headache,” said Daniel, who has been treated at Comer Children’s Hospital for 11 years.
+“I always have what someone on a normal basis would think of as a shadow of a headache,” said Daniel, who has been treated at Comer Children’s for 11 years.

 “Daniel was sick from the time he was born,” said his mother, Janet Hutcheson.
 He developed hydrocephalus as an infant and had a shunt inserted to drain the fluid.